eried/Research/Tesla/Model3/Highland/soft_closing_frunk.md

 ## Red battery cap does not fit

 The cap of the LV battery presses the wire and does not close properly.
 This is not commented on the instructions, but I think it is good to know.
-Try to pass the cable through the middle part, slightly deforming the cap, trying to to damage the wire.
+Try to pass the cable through the middle part, slightly deforming the cap (if you dare, you can make a small cut on the lid), trying to not damage the wire.

 ![image](https://github.com/user-attachments/assets/27ae60e9-a1e6-4425-b9fe-d13a2b83759b)